Mo Willems

-Willems first became interested in cartoon art when he was just a child.
-When he was 3 or 4 he started to draw and create his own characters.
+Early life

+When Willems was about three years of age, he took interest in cartoon artwork, drawing and creating his own characters.
 Willems enjoyed writing stories about his characters to share with others.
-However, he was disappointed when adults would praise his work out of politeness.
-To fix this dilemma Willems started writing funny stories.
-He knew that even polite adults could not fake a laugh.
-So when the adults laughed he knew his story was good and if the adults still gave polite comments then he knew his story was bad.
+However, he was disappointed when adults would praise his work politely, as he wanted feedback on the quality of his stories.
+To fix this dilemma, Willems wrote comedic stories, following the notion that even polite adults would not fake a laugh.
+When adults laughed, Willems assumed his story was good, and if the adults only gave polite comments, Willems assumed his story needed improvement.